BUSINESS ENERGY

 Gas and electricity tariffs for businesses automatically have VAT added to them.
 This will be at the 20% rate unless you're eligible for the reduced rate of 5%.

 If you run your business from home, you'll need to pay 20% VAT on the gas and electricity used for business purposes.
 The rest will be paid at the 5% rate for domestic use.
-If you use less than 1,000kWh per month of electricity or 4,397kWh per month of gas, you can apply for the reduced rate of VAT on non-domestic energy (more on that below).
+If you use less than 1,000 kWh per month of electricity or 4,397 kWh per month of gas, you can apply for the reduced rate of VAT on non-domestic energy (more on that below).

 Most businesses pay a 20% rate of VAT on business energy.
 Your supplier automatically adds this to your bill.
-You might be eligible for a 5% discounted rate depending on the type of business you own and the way you use energy.

 Your business might qualify for a 5% discount on business energy VAT if:

-- It is a charitable or non-profit organisation: You might even be able to claim back overpayment rebates for the previous four years if you didn’t know you were eligible for the discount and as a result, you were overpaying
+- It is a charitable or non-profit organisation: You might even be able to claim back overpayment rebates for the previous four years if you didn’t know you were eligible for the discount, and as a result, you were overpaying

 - You use at least 60% of your energy for ‘domestic purposes’: For example, if your business is also used for residential purposes, such as a care home or self-catering holiday accommodation.
 The 5% discount applies to the whole bill if you use 60% or more for domestic reasons, but if it’s less than 60% then only the proportion of energy used for domestic reasons is eligible

-- You have a ‘low’ usage of energy: Low energy usage is usually defined as using less than 1,000kWh of electricity every month (33kWh a day), or 4,397kWh of gas (145kWh a day)
+- You have a ‘low’ usage of energy: Low energy usage is usually defined as using less than 1,000 kWh of electricity every month (33 kWh a day), or 4,397 kWh of gas (145 kWh a day)

-If you believe your business may qualify for a reduced VAT rate on business energy you must submit a VAT declaration form, which you can get from your supplier.
+If you believe your business may qualify for a reduced VAT rate on business energy, you must submit a VAT declaration form, which you can get from your supplier.
 You’ll also be able to use the form to claim any overpayments from the last four years.

 You’ll have to submit a separate declaration form for business gas and electricity.